 You can use almost any type of kids’ paint for this activity.
 This creative project not only encourages artistic expression but also provides an opportunity to explore nature and integrate art and science.

-7 Spray Bottle Watercolor Painting
+Spray Bottle Painting

-I put light watercolor paint inside them.
-I recommend only using watery paints, as you don’t clogged in the spray bottle.
+This is a very popular activity my art students love every summer during art camp.
+Typically I go to Walmart and find fun, colorful spray bottles.
+Fill them up with watercolor paint inside them.
+Use only watery paints, as you don’t clogged in the spray bottle.
 I like to use light primary colors so my students can also try to mix colors and create interesting new colors.
 It’s pretty messy, but the kids absolutely love this action painting!

-8 Painted Papers
+Painted Papers

 This painting project is inspired by my all-time favorite children’s storybook author and artist, Eric Carle.
 I just love his work and the legacy he left behind.
 His creations inspire many art-making projects that I do with my students.
 Painted paper can be done with different mediums like watercolor, gel paints, tempera, or acrylic paints (any paint).